 Generic requirements in this standard

-The present document provides generic, i.e. not project specific requirements for formal qualification of TPHTE.
-It is therefore important to select overall and enveloping qualification requirements in order to support a maximum of spacecraft application without the need for delta qualification.
+The present document provides generic, i.e. not project specific requirements for formal verification of TPHTE.
+It is therefore important to select overall and enveloping verification requirements in order to support a maximum of spacecraft application without the need for delta verification.

+TPHTE qualification principles

 Processes, number of qualification units

-The qualification of TPHTE is based on qualified manufacturing processes (e.g. cleaning, surface treatment, welding and leak testing) and covers in general the following areas:
+The qualification of TPHTE is based on validated manufacturing processes (e.g. cleaning, surface treatment, welding and leak testing) and covers in general the following areas:

 Performance over long operation time (compatibility between fluid and wall material, space radiation, leak tightness)